 We are very lucky to be supported by some wonderful people.
-School-Home Support (SHS) charity patrons are:
+Our charity patrons are:

-- Committed to leveling the playing field for disadvantaged children and young people
+- Committed to levelling the playing field for disadvantaged children and young people

 - Genuinely interested in the well-being of all children